 - If you want to organise a party, keep in mind that your neighbours may not like it!
 Please respect the night quiet period from 10pm to 6am – no loud music or noise.

 - You are responsible for keeping your room and common areas including kitchen in order and clean, any damage will be at your expenses.

 - If you lose the key you will have to pay for the full set of a new lock and security keys (approx. 100 EUR)

 Meals are served in two canteens within the university campus - in dormitory A. Bernolák and dormitory Mladosť.
 Lunch is served between 11am - 2pm and dinner from 3pm to 7pm to the university students and staff at a reasonable price.
 On weekends lunch is served from 11:30am -1pm.
 With your student card, you can order from 4 different menus (soup plus main course) one day before or choose any meal from the offer of the day.
 The price per meal is from 0,80 Euro to 2 Euro.
 Snacks and refreshments can be bought in several snack bars located in the dormitories and university buildings.

 If you are EU/EEA or Swiss citizen you may enter Slovak Republic with your valid ID document (National Identity card, Passport).

-NON–EU citizens staying more than 90 days in one half year must apply for Temporary Residence Permit.
+NON–EU citizens staying more than 90 days in a one-half year must apply for a Temporary Residence Permit.
 The application is to be submitted in person at the Slovak Embassy or Consulate in your home country or at the Immigration Police Office in Nitra upon your arrival (Cudzinecká polícia, Kalvárska street, 2, Nitra).

 Contact the Slovak Embassy or Consulate in your home country to find out the up-to-date information about required documents and fees.